Isoparametric finite element methods for mean curvature flow and surface diffusion: Curve evolution

 \begin{remark} The conditions above are natural generalizations of the mild conditions considered in \cite{BGN07A}.
 Obviously, the assumption $(\mathcal{A}1)$ implies $(\mathcal{A}1^h)$.
-On the other hand, the assumptions $(\mathcal{A}2)$ and $(\mathcal{A}2^h)$ are equivalent if the quadrature rule \eqref{quadrature rule 1d} is exact of order $2\ell-1$.
+On the other hand, the assumptions $(\mathcal{A}2)$ and $(\mathcal{A}2^h)$ are equivalent if the quadrature rule \eqref{quadrature rule 1d} is exact to degree $2\ell-1$.
 Indeed, we first note that the normal vector can be represented as

 over the reference simplex.
-Then, for a quadrature rule \eqref{quadrature rule 1d} that is exact of order $2\ell-1$ we have
+Then, for a quadrature rule \eqref{quadrature rule 1d} that is exact to degree $2\ell-1$ we have

 where we have observed that each component of the vector $(\varphi_h\circ\bF_{h,j}^m)\, (\nabla \bF_{h,j}^m)^\perp$ is a polynomial of degree $\le 2\ell-1$ over $\widehat{\K}$.

 \end{remark}

 The following lemma will be crucial to prove a generalization of \cite[Lemma~57]{BGN20} to curved elements.
 In later applications we will choose $\widehat{\sigma}$ to be flat and $\bY$ and $\widetilde\bY$ to be polynomial.